mattdesl/module-best-practices/README.md

 ## prefer dependencies

 Although the above code is terse, it could be improved by depending on a module that already exists.
-For example: [randf](https://www.npmjs.org/package/randf) or [rnd](https://www.npmjs.org/package/rnd) (for integers).
+For example: [random-float](https://www.npmjs.org/package/random-float) or [random-int](https://www.npmjs.org/package/random-int).

 There are some benefits to this approach: